Bismuth208/ESP-FPV/README.md

 #### Hardware:
 - ESP-CAM with ESP32 as *Transmitter* (See Ai-Thinker)
 - ESP32-S3-DevKitC or anything with ESP32-S3 onboard as *Receiver*
-- ILI9341 TFT display or similar with resolution at least 320x240
+- Pair of ST7789(v2) IPS 1.69" displays or similar with resolution at least 240x280
+- Pair of Fresnel lenses
 - SSD1306 OLED with resolution 128x64
 - External antenna for ESP32-S3 and/or ESP-CAM (Optional only for better range)
 - At least one CP2102 or similar (to burn the FW)